jantman/workstation-bootstrap/precision5530_install.md

 This is the process I used for installing Arch Linux on my work-issued Dell Precision 5530 laptop.

+## Installation Notes

+It took me some trial-and-error to get everything right, mainly around initially getting a black screen (but obviously recognizing key input and Ctrl + Alt + Delete) after decrypting the drive.
+I [tried](https://github.com/jantman/workstation-bootstrap/commit/519a7f643c0b105791a7c08a0e497341153cee72) a fix from [a forum post](https://forum.antergos.com/topic/11077/blank-screen-after-log-in-nvidia-issue/2) of adding ``MODULES=(intel_agp i915)`` in ``/etc/mkinitcpio.conf`` but that actually resulted in the black screen _before_ the LUKS prompt.
+However, it at least confirmed that this was a video issue.
+Booting back to the Arch installer, ``lsmod`` showed me that it had i915, intel_gtt and nouveau loaded and ``lspci -k`` showed that the Dell onboard graphics was using i915 but the Nvidia chip was using nouveau.

+Adding ``nomodeset`` to the kernel command line allowed me to get a normal, happy console login prompt.

+At this point I started researching options for how to handle the graphics, i.e. [NVIDIA Optimus](https://wiki.archlinux.org/index.php/NVIDIA_Optimus#Using_nouveau).
+Unfortunately the BIOS doesn't seem to have an option for disabling either onboard graphics or the discrete GPU, so the simple option was out.
+I decided to try using [Nouveau](https://wiki.archlinux.org/index.php/Nouveau) and [PRIME](https://wiki.archlinux.org/index.php/PRIME), which you can see in Step 19, below.

 ## Initial Installation

 1. Plug in power, wired Ethernet (via USB-C adapter).
 DO NOT PLUG IN Arch installation USB stick.